 Australia is an interesting country.
-We love our country.
+Australians love their country.
 “I love a sunburnt country, a land of sweeping plains.”
-Canberra normally has one of the best air qualities in the country; but a haze of smoke settled over us last month.
-At first, we thought, that’s normal, we’ve just legalised it, it’ll go away when the novelty wears off.
+Their capital, Canberra, normally has one of the best air qualities in the country; but a haze of smoke settled over the city last month.
+At first, they thought, that’s normal, we’ve just legalised it, it’ll go away when the novelty wears off.
 Only, it didn’t go away.

 We started looking for the source of all the smoke.